For an in-depth discussion of return-to-running programs after a stress fracture or stress reaction, see this article

 Finally, whether or not custom shoe inserts (“orthotics”) can reduce tibial loading is unclear.
 No studies have identified them as a proven method of preventing or treating tibial injuries, but many podiatrists have great success treating patients with custom orthotics.
 The rationale for their use is that they are able to shift stresses on the tibia to alter the bending of the bone, though there’s disagreement about which way the tibia is bending.
 Kevin Kirby, a prominent podiatrist in California, argues that the main problem is lateral bending (as evidenced by the fact that pain occurs on the medial side of the tibia), which can be addressed by custom orthotics.22 Popp et al.14 and Bennell et al.5 argue that the main problem is forward bending, which could possibly be reduced by increasing calf strength and would likely not be impacted by orthotics.
 Additionally, according to Popp et al., the most common location for tibial stress fractures is on the posterior (back) face of the tibia.
 Until more evidence is available, you can consider orthotics as an option (seeing as many clinicians report success using them), but I can’t endorse them given the lack of scientific evidence.

 Tibial stress fractures are a serious injury.
 They are the most severe case on the tibial stress injury spectrum, which ranges from mild cases of “shin splints” to true stress fractures.
 Tibial injury seems to be connected to excessive bending of the tibia during running.
 When the damage to the tibia outpaces the body’s ability to repair it, tibial injury occurs.
 If the damage to the tibia is severe enough and continues for long enough, a tibial stress fracture will develop.
 Runners with long-standing cases of “shin splints” that have diffuse pain along the shin but not a sharp, localized, aching pain on the bone should take care not to increase their training load until they have recovered, lest they further damage the bone.
-Tibial stress fractures require advanced medical imaging to properly diagnose, so if you have a sharp, localized pain in your shin when running that does not disappear after a few days’ rest, see a sports medicine doctor.
+Tibial stress fractures require advanced medical imaging to properly diagnose, so if you have a sharp, localized pain in your shin when running that does not disappear after a few days’ rest, consider seeing a sports medicine doctor.
 There is no known treatment, other than rest, to speed recovery.
 Additionally, there is little hard evidence indicating methods to prevent stress fractures in distance runners.
 However, after reviewing a host of prospective and retrospective studies, we can make some recommendations based on the scientific findings to date.

 Second, all runners should not make drastic changes in training volume over a short period of time.
 In military recruits, the majority of stress fractures occur in the first month of basic training, which coincides with the 30-day “latency period” of bone remodeling.
 According to Belinda Beck at Stanford University, the tibia is weakened during the first month or so after an increase in tibial loading due to the bone resportion which precedes bone.15 While runners traditionally increase their training at a constant rate (say, increasing mileage 10% every week), this model suggests it may be a better idea to either increase training in larger “chunks” every month or so (say, weekly mileage of 40-40-60-60-60-60-80-80....) or to take “down weeks” every three to four weeks (ex. mileage of 55-62-70-55-65...).
 Additionally, runners who are new to the sport will be at an increased risk of tibial injury if they have little experience in high impact sports like soccer or basketball.
 High school coaches in particular should keep this in mind, encouraging new runners to gradually ramp up their training for at least a month before the cross-country or track season begins.